higherbar-ai/ai-workflows/README.rst

 #. ``json_context``: a description of the file's content, to help the LLM understand what it's looking at
 #. ``json_job``: a description of the task you want the LLM to perform (e.g., extracting survey questions)
 #. ``json_output_spec``: a description of the output you expect from the LLM
+#. ``json_output_schema``: optionally, a formal JSON schema to validate the LLM's output; by
+   default, this will be automatically generated based on your ``json_output_spec``, but you can specify your own schema or explicitly pass None if you want to disable JSON validation (if JSON validation isn't disabled, the ``LLMInterface`` default is to retry twice if the LLM output doesn't parse or match the schema, but you can change this behavior by specifying the ``json_retries`` parameter in the ``LLMInterface`` constructor)

 The more detail you provide, the better the LLM will do at the JSON conversion.